opensearch-project/documentation-website/_api-reference/ingest-apis/processors/csv.md

 **Step 2 (Optional): Test the pipeline.**

-It is recommended that you test a pipeline before you ingest documents.
+It is recommended that you test your pipeline before you ingest documents.
 {: .tip}

 To test the pipeline, run the following query: